-Certification forms are located on the Louisiana Medicaid web site, link EDI Information.
-Submitters must mail the Annual Certification Forms to the FI.
+Certification forms are located on the Louisiana Medicaid web site, EDI Information.
+Submitters must mail the annual certification forms to the FI.
 (Refer to the Appendix B for contact information).

-Providers, who wish to submit claims electronically may download and complete an EDI packet from this web site, link Provider Enrollment.
+Providers, who wish to submit claims electronically may download and complete an EDI packet.
 Providers should select the certification form in the packet applicable to their provider type and make copies as necessary for submission.